ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Looking specifically across the CSS architectural methodologies mentioned – so that’s SMACSS, OOCSS, Atomic Design, ITCSS and CSS-in-JS – the percentage of respondents who said that they feel comfortable using at least one of these rose from 34.90% last year to 42.26% in 2019.
 That's a rise of +7.36%.
 When looking at those respondents who said that they had used one of these CSS methodologies at least a little, this figure rises to 70.75% – up from 66.49% in 2018.

-These results indicate that knowledge levels across CSS methodolgies and naming schemes is trending upwards, with BEM, CSS-in-JS and Atomic Design the most well-known in this area.
+These results indicate that knowledge levels across CSS methodologies and naming schemes is trending upwards, with BEM, CSS-in-JS and Atomic Design the most well-known in this area.

 ---